 So much of our lives involve being with or being around other people.
-Almost all of us will engage with others on a daily basis whether it is with our families, our friends, or our community at the grocery stores.
+Almost all of us will engage with others on a daily basis whether it is with our families, our friends, or our community.
 Socializing becomes almost second nature, and often we don’t have to think about it or plan for it, we are just able.

 But what happens when it’s no longer just as simple as hopping in the car and going?
 When once simple tasks become obstacles?
 It may not be until our body begins to change that we even notice how many steps we have to go up and down just to get out our front door.
 Or how cumbersome and tiring are going to the grocery store and carrying all of those bags can be.

 We live in an active and yet independent society.
 We are engaged as long as we initiate, and are independent as long as we can actively participate.
 And it isn’t until we are no longer able to go to the grocery store or drive over to a friend’s house that we may even realize how vulnerable we all really can be.

 We all feel the need to be apart of the community, which is why it is so important that we incorporate the community into our definition of aging in place.
 We want to live in our homes even as we are no longer able to independently to do so by ourselves.
 We may have in-home care providers to talk to while they provide care, but we are all more than just a medical routine.
 Just as accessible as in-home care has become means there is a need to make socializing just as available to those who can no longer go out and actively pursue it themselves.